Nexis-Network/homepage/content/docs/connect/connect-pgcli.md

 ---
 title: Connect with pgcli
-subtitle: Learn how to connect to Exzo Network using the interactive pgcli client
+subtitle: Learn how to connect to Nexis Network using the interactive pgcli client
 enableTableOfContents: true
 isDraft: false
 updatedOn: '2023-10-19T23:10:12.812Z'